One by one, we’re featuring Q&As with all of our partners so you can get to know them — and their work — a bit better.

-This September, find out the challenges, rewards, and motivators for Sally Zhao, the President and Chief Executive Officer at the Immigrant Education Society (TIES).
+This July, find out the challenges, rewards, and motivators for Charlie Wang, the Chief Client Services Officer at the Centre for Newcomers (CFN).

 Answers have been edited for clarity and length.